best-practice-and-impact/qa-of-code-guidance/book/data.md

 but an IAR does increase visibility of data flows.
 An IAR may include:

-* the owner of each dataset
+* The owner of each dataset.
-* a high level description of the dataset
+* A high level description of the dataset.
-* the reason that your organisation holds the dataset
+* The reason that your organisation holds the dataset.
-* how the information is stored and secured
+* How the information is stored and secured.
-* the risk of information being lost or compromised
+* The risk of information being lost or compromised.

 GOV.UK provides [IAR templates](https://www.gov.uk/government/publications/information-asset-register) that your department might use to structure their IAR.